publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5309.md

         (6)  __Ratings__  __.—__

+            (A)  __In general__  __.—__

             In carrying out paragraphs (4) and (5) for a small start project, the Secretary shall evaluate and rate the project on a 5-point scale (high, medium-high, medium, medium-low, or low) based on an evaluation of the benefits of the project as compared to the Federal assistance to be provided and the degree of local financial commitment, as required under this subsection.
 In rating the projects, the Secretary shall provide, in addition to the overall project rating, individual ratings for each of the criteria established by this subsection and shall give comparable, but not necessarily equal, numerical weight to the benefits that the project will bring to the community in calculating the overall project rating.

+            (B)  __Optional early rating__  __.—__

+            At the request of the project sponsor, the Secretary shall evaluate and rate the project in accordance with paragraphs (4) and (5) and subparagraph (A) of this paragraph upon completion of the analysis required under the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321][/us/usc/t42/s4321] et seq.).

         (7) __Grants and expedited grant agreements.—__